akdemirlab/HiCPlotter/README.md

 * Please note: scipy, numpy and matplotlib modules should be installed and updated to current version.
 Following versions of numpy (1.9.0, 1.9.2, 1.10.4), scipy(0.14.0, 0.15.1, 0.17.0) and matplotlib(1.3.1, 1.4.3, 1.5.1) have been tested successfully.
 * If you receive error(s) related to one or more of these modules, check this [solution](https://github.com/kcakdemir/HiCPlotter/issues/1) and/or check versions of python and required modules.
-* If you receive an error about jpeg encoder, please check Tips section below.

 _HiCPlotter is tested on Mac OS (Mountain Lion and Yosemite) and Linux (RedHat 4.1.2-44 and 5.5-Final) systems._